RiceCrispyy/d2-prebl-explorer-info/README.md

 ### Information wants to be free. - Nimbus

 > Currently in development and not available.
 Will be free and open source once released!

-> !!
-Warning: This repository is WIP.
-Important parts might be missing !!
+>
+> This repository does not contain any sources, only information.
+The release will be liked here once its out.
+If you can read this it has not yet released.

 ## Timeline
-Planned release within 2 weeks
+Rewrite ~75% complete.
+Testing starts soon.
+Public release will follow days later.

 ## Depots
 > If anyone with slow internet wants to be prepared, here are the depots you need to download for this mod: